cronajiang/VirtualOA/README.md

-# ToolboxPAI
+# VirtualOA
-ToolboxPAI is a graphical user interface based toolbox for conducting virtual experiments of optoacoustic imaging on a simplified model of a blood vessel embedded in a homogeneous medium.
+VirtualOA is a graphical user interface based toolbox for conducting virtual experiments of optoacoustic imaging on a simplified model of a blood vessel embedded in a homogeneous medium.
 The goal of this work is to provide a user-friendly virtual lab  to enhance the experimental design in optoacoustic imaging.

 ##  HOW TO START GUI
 Run GUI_export.m in MATLAB environment.